porfiriopaiz/site/content/2017_03_30_anaconda-and-lvm-on-luks.rst

 .. image:: {filename}/images/anaconda-screenshots/0032.png
    :align: center
+   :alt: All is set and we are ready to begin the clean installation

 Assign both a user password and a ROOT password.
 Now, patiently wait for the download and installation of the packages to complete.

 .. image:: {filename}/images/anaconda-screenshots/0037.png
    :align: center
+   :alt: Set a user and a root password

 Once everything is set, click on `Reboot`.

 .. image:: {filename}/images/anaconda-screenshots/0053.png
    :align: center
+   :alt: Once it is complete it is ready to reboot

 In my case, I had to perform a series of post-installation steps, which I'll elaborate on in the next post.